 Since mineral or vitamin deficiency is one of the main reasons for muscle cramps, ensure that your diet comprises food items like bananas, tomatoes, potatoes, broccoli, critic fruits, etc., which are rich in minerals and nutrient components.

 - Quinine, a bitter alkaloid extracted from chinchona bark, can be used for curing muscle cramps.
 However, it should be taken under a doctor's supervision, as it has been reported with some side effects like dizziness, nausea, and ringing in the ears.

 - As apple cider vinegar has high level of potassium, mixing two tsp. of apple cider vinegar with a tsp. of honey in warm water, and drinking it regularly can give instant relief.

-- Having pickle tonic or mustard containing acetic acid, increases the production of acetylcholine in the body, which loosens the tension underneath the skin, and relaxes the cramped muscles.
+- Pickle tonic or mustard containing acetic acid increases the production of acetylcholine in the body, which loosens tension underneath the skin, and relaxes cramped muscles.

 If the condition becomes persistent and recurring, it's recommended to consult a doctor for diagnosing the actual cause behind it.

 Disclaimer: This is for informative purposes only and does not in any way attempt to replace the advice offered by an expert on the subject.